pchiwan/autosuJSt/README.md

 So I started looking at the peak of the mountain, wondering where the heck I could start climbing it from.
 I turned to Google for some inspiration to get me rolling and I found exactly what I needed.
 I could not believe my eyes, it was JavaScript genius [Nicholas C. Zakas](http://www.nczonline.net) coming to my rescue, again!

 Several years ago Mr. Zakas published a great article on [how to create an autosuggest Textbox with JavaScript](http://oak.cs.ucla.edu/cs144/projects/javascript/suggest1.html), followed up by parts [2](http://oak.cs.ucla.edu/cs144/projects/javascript/suggest2.html) and [3](http://oak.cs.ucla.edu/cs144/projects/javascript/suggest3.html).
-I started building my `autosuJSt` control around Nicholas' source code, so a huge deal of the credit goes to him.
+I started building my `AutosuJSt` control around Nicholas' source code, so a huge deal of the credit goes to him.
 Thanks Nick!

 # Shut up already.
 How does it work?